Sh1ne111/LocusZoom-Pipeline/README.md

 ```linux
 $ java -jar beagle.11Mar19.69c.jar gt=pop.recode.vcf.gz out=pop.phased.vcf.gz
 ```
-> If your genotype already phased and impution, i wrote a perl script for get the data format for FastEPRR format from your vcf genotype file.
+> If your genotype already phased and impution, which can use my perl script to get the data format for FastEPRR format from your vcf genotype file .

 ```linux
 $ perl get.FastEPRR.pl -vcf pop.recode.vcf -out pop.phased.vcf
 ```

 > Make sure your chromesome in your vcf files AS numeric.
-If not, you can run a one liner perl for changing the string to numeric, as like:
+If not, you can run a one liner perl for changing the string to numeric, running:

 ```linux
 $ less *.vcf |perl -ne 'chomp;if(/#/){print "$_\n"}else{($chr,$all)=split/\s+/,$_,2;$chr=~s/chr(any type in your file to replace)//g;print "$chr\t$all\n"}' > pop.vcf